SEMICeu/Taxonomy/Entity_Legal_Form/README.md

 * filters only the legal forms in ACTIVE status, see [line 42](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF.rq#L42)
 * make sure to have the same countries present in the Publications Office Country Authority Table with the filter in [line 62](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF.rq#L62)

 The [server version of SPARQL-Anything](https://github.com/SPARQL-Anything/sparql.anything#using-the-server) has been downloaded directly in this folder so it can access to the GLEIF ELF Code list and to the Publications Office Country Authority Table and, via a web interface (on http://localhost:3000/sparql) it helps to type in the SPARQL query and to execute it.
+Although due to it's size it was not included in this repository, in order to run the query one must download the server version of SPARQL-Anything themselves.

 ### Validation